RyanNgCT/CS2030/W10Lect/README.md

 # Week 10 Lecture -- Parallel Streams
 ## Learning Outcomes
-- stream pipeline should be inherently parallel --> must assume it is parallel
+- stream pipeline should be **inherently parallel** $\implies$ must assume it is parallel
 - streams are not only about looping, it is also about parallelizing tasks
 	- Streams has an in-built parallel processing processing algorithm

-- not every problem is to be solved with parallel solutions $\implies$ make use of parallel streams if so
+- not every problem is to be solved with parallel solutions $\implies$ make use of parallel streams only when it is beneficial to do so

 - need to keep in mind that we might be passed a parallel stream to work with
 	- have certain considerations to take care of

 - What are stateless operations and stateful operations
 	- stateless operations suit streams very well
-	- stateless operations -- independent elements that don't depend on each other
+	- **stateless operations** -- independent elements that don't depend on each other
-	- stateful -- elements are not created as independent, requires knowledge about neighbors
+	- **stateful operations** -- elements are not created as independent, requires knowledge about neighboring elements

 What are non-interfering streams
+- do not have any side effects and modification on the other stream types

 Looking at the `reduce()` terminal operation $\implies$ associative accumulation function
 - accumulator and combiner rules